HMilbradt/Storyboardless-Tutorial/README.md

 Remove the reference to Main in the "Main Interface" option by deleting "Main".

 ![Remove Main reference.](docs/readme-images/main-reference.png?raw=true "Remove Main reference.")
 Your project should now build!
-Now on to the fun part 🙂.
+Now onto the fun part 🙂.

 ### Step 5: Set Initial View Controller
 Now that we removed our Main.sotryboard, we need some way of telling our app which ViewController should be displayed first.